Data Centers in Santa Rosa

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts The data center in Santa Rosa is positioned to serve the significant agricultural technology (AgriTech) and manufacturing industries of the Rio Grande do Sul state.
-This proximity provides low-latency compute for IoT, logistics, and production-line automation.
+Proximity To Key Business Districts Data centers in Santa Rosa are positioned to serve the agricultural and manufacturing heartland of Rio Grande do Sul.
+This proximity is critical for ag-tech, industrial automation, and logistics companies that require real-time data processing for IoT devices and operational control systems.

 Natural Disaster Risk

-Santa Rosa has a high overall risk profile, rated 5.2 out of 10 according to the INFORM Risk Index as of September 2025.
-The primary threats are environmental, while seismic risk is negligible.
+Santa Rosa has a high overall risk profile, scoring 5.2 out of 10 according to the INFORM Risk Index, as of September 2025.
+The risk is not uniform across all categories; it is concentrated in specific areas while being negligible in others.

 Key natural hazards include: